 Calculating one’s BMI is one of the initial steps in the journey toward losing weight.
 By determining BMI, individuals can honestly establish if they suffer from obesity or morbid obesity.
 Those who suffer from morbid obesity may be appropriate candidates for bariatric surgery, such as gastric bypass, gastric banding surgery with the Lap Band or sleeve gastrectomy surgery.
 Although BMI is just one of many factors used to establish if someone is a suitable weight loss surgery candidate, it is an integral factor in determining candidacy.

 In general, appropriate bariatric surgery candidates include those who:

 - Have a BMI of at least 40

 - Have a BMI of at least 30 to 35 and at least one serious co-morbid health condition

 - Are overweight by about 20 kilograms or more

 Recognizing that one suffers from morbid obesity can be a difficult realization.
 However, the only way to truly start on the journey toward weight loss, improved health and a better quality of life is to be honest with oneself about obesity.

 Start on Your Weight Loss Journey Today

 If you are ready to start on your journey to weight loss, improved health and an overall better quality of life, contact Dr. Kuzinkovas.
-He is a compassionate bariatric surgeon in Sydney who will listen to your concerns, evaluate your medical needs and recommend an appropriate bariatric surgery treatment protocol to help you lose the excess weight.
+He is a compassionate obesity surgeon in Sydney who will listen to your concerns, evaluate your medical needs and recommend an appropriate bariatric surgery treatment protocol to help you lose the excess weight.
 You can start on your weight loss journey today.

-To schedule an appointment with Dr. Kuzinkovas and to determine if you are an appropriate bariatric surgery candidate, contact Advanced Surgicare Clinic by calling 1300 551 533.
+To schedule an appointment with Dr. Kuzinkovas and to determine if you are an appropriate bariatric surgery candidate, contact Advanced Surgicare Clinic today.